caltechlibrary/boffo/README.md

 ## Contributing

-Your help and participation in enhancing IGA is welcome!
+Your help and participation in enhancing Boffo is welcome!
 Please visit the [guidelines for contributing](CONTRIBUTING.md) for some tips on getting started.

 ## License